josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/💋_the_erotics_of_discrediting.md

 In this economy of attention, the body becomes both the commodity and the containment field.
 Industrial-scale pornography disrupts solidarity by individualising pleasure, rewarding spectatorship over participation, and deepening loneliness.
 Far from advancing sex-worker autonomy, it often centralises profit under the same capital-realist empires that discipline labour elsewhere.
 The promise of rebellion — the “anything goes” mythology — hides a more efficient obedience: the eroticised maintenance of the status quo.

+This dynamic exposes pornography not simply as a product but as a **vector of resource extraction**.
+Both viewer and performer are folded into the same circuit of value generation — their attention, affect, and availability treated as inputs.
+For the consumer, intimacy becomes subscription; for the worker, embodiment becomes data.
+Risk migrates downwards while profit consolidates upwards, mirroring every other extractive industry under late capitalism.
+In this sense, pornography is not external to the logic of exploitation — it is one of its purest expressions, dressed in the aesthetics of freedom.

+*I am unclear if the group chat are getting the joke, but this is why I keep calling the banned book, "the actual pornography", seeing as you made it rather difficult to obtain.*

 ---

 ## 1. 💋 Desire as Distraction